Wikipedia: a tool for historians?

 - This article was first published in the Journal of American History, Volume 93, Number 1 (June, 2006), pp. 117-46 and translated into French by Bernard CROS, Louis CAPEDEBOSQ, Vincent MERY, Michel LEVÊQUE, Anne BOUCKER and Daniel LETOUZEY. [↩]

-- For more detail on the statistics of the French Wikipedia (number of articles and users, names of the most active contributors and the number of hours spent on Wikipedia, etc.) please see Wikiscan. [↩]
+- For more details on the statistics of French-language Wikipedia (number of articles and users, names of the most active contributors and the number of hours spent on Wikipedia, etc.), please see Wikiscan. [↩]

-- A claim such as the following from an article in the English Wikipedia is less relevant today: “Geek priorities.
+- A claim such as the following from a 2001 article in the English Wikipedia is less relevant today: “Geek priorities.
 There are many long and well-written articles on obscure characters in science fiction/fantasy and very specialised issues in computer science, physics and mathematics.
-Other topic areas are less active.” [↩]
+Other topic areas are less active”. [↩]

 - Alain LAURENT, Ayn Rand ou la passion de l’égoïsme rationnel, Les Belles lettres, Paris, 2011. [↩]